dblock/slack-gamebot/README.md

 #### gamebot reset <team name>

-Direct-message gamebot to reset all users and pending challenges.
+Reset all users and pending challenges and start a new season.
 Must be a captain to do this.

 ```
 gamebot reset China